-- Velocity Anisotropy volumes that are a by-product of improved imaging techniques have advanced imaging of natural fracture patterns in the subsurface - In fractured reservoirs these volumes are providing the missing fracture information between wells that make DFN models viable - In non fracture-controlled reservoirs changes in the rock fabric allow lithology differentiation in thin beds. - Differences between Azimuthal NMO and Azimuthal AVO can be used to infer fluid content in fractures. - Best application of this data is improved by the use of geologic analogues and a more complete understanding of the role fractures play within a reservoir.
+- Velocity Anisotropy volumes that are a by-product of improved imaging techniques have advanced imaging of natural fracture patterns in the subsurface - In fractured reservoirs these volumes are providing the missing fracture information between wells that make DFN models viable - In non fracture-controlled reservoirs changes in the rock fabric allow lithology differentiation in thin beds. - Best application of this data is improved by the use of geologic analogues and a more complete understanding of the role fractures play within a reservoir.